All Episodes

 I went down this path last year, and you tried to convince this audience that you'd shovel your own snow, and I think you'd shoveling Adam Schiff instead, because I don't believe it for a minute.

-I know you're a doubter, but I gotta get the terror dog out.
+I know you're a doubter, but I got to get the terra dog out.

-So I mean well, we got uh an opening with the U.S. Supreme Court.
+Well, we got an opening with the U.S. Supreme Court.

 And it's frustrating.